AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 Consider the above two lines as two text reviews from the single text corpus.
 Unique words in the above reviews are

-# Step2- Creating a vocabulary
+# Step 2- Creating a vocabulary

 * This
 * pasta